Germany Holidays: Mecklenburg’s live-aboard waterways

 Bucolic, historic, clean and peaceful – that’s boating in Germany’s lake district

 There’s a watery world of gentle adventure just north of Berlin which isn’t yet widely known internationally, but which deserves to be.
-The Mecklenburg Lake District, a region of over a hundred lakes and watercourses, is pillowed in the soft woodland and rolling agricultural land of Mecklenburg-Vorpommen.
+The Mecklenburg Lake District, a region of over a hundred lakes and waterways, is pillowed in the soft woodland and rolling agricultural land of Mecklenburg-Vorpommen.

 Mecklenburg’s living waterways, lined with boathouses on stilts, dotted with handsome water-facing towns, villages, and manor houses are the happy hunting ground of Kuhnle